alexanderkiel/samply.broker.ui.material/README.md

 * run `npm run-script dev` to run an interactive development environment with hot reloading
 * open [http://localhost:3000](http://localhost:3000) in your browser

+## Search Store API

+The search store API is modeled after the [CQRS][6] pattern.
+There is one command endpoint, accepting all the writes and several REST-like query endpoints for the reads.

+Command results only contain a sync token and an optional identifier.
+After issuing a command, the sync token is used to sync with the read side, so that we can be sure to see our own effects.
+One example is the `search/create` command which creates a new search.
+After creating the search, the UI navigates to the search page which displays it.
+The result of the `search/create` command is the search identifier and a sync token which is used in the subsequent read request of the search created.

 ## License

 Copyright © 2018 Alexander Kiel